ANSHPG/FaceDetectJs-PC/README.md

 https://github.com/ANSHPG/FaceDetectJs-PC/assets/132222062/ef7a40f5-f86c-45dc-9fe6-285639b59b3f

 Description:
 Welcome to the FaceRecognitionWebPage repository, a versatile solution for adding facial recognition capabilities to your web applications.
-Developed by Vincent Mulher, this project combines the power of HTML, CSS, JavaScript, and the FaceAPI to enable accurate and efficient face recognition directly within your web pages.
+API Developed by Vincent Mulher, this project combines the power of HTML, CSS, JavaScript, and the FaceAPI to enable accurate and efficient face recognition directly within your web pages.

 Features: